kimtth/awesome-azure-openai-llm/README.md

 - [Not All Vector Databases Are Made Equal](https://towardsdatascience.com/milvus-pinecone-vespa-weaviate-vald-gsi-what-unites-these-buzz-words-and-what-makes-each-9c65a3bd0696)
 - Printed version for "Medium" limits. - [Link](files/vector-dbs.pdf)

+- [Faiss](https://faiss.ai/): Facebook AI Similarity Search (Faiss) is a library for efficient similarity search and clustering of dense vectors.
+It is used as an alternative to a vector database in the development and library of algorithms for a vector database.
+It is developed by Facebook AI Research. [git](https://github.com/facebookresearch/faiss)

 ### **Vector Storage Options for Azure**